jlpteaching/ECS154B/modules/Processor Architecture/_posts/2000-04-01-pipelined.md

 {% include reading.html section="Section 4.6" %}

+The videos in this section use the DINO CPU design from Spring Quarter 2020 which is slightly different than the design for this quarter.
+The main difference is this quarter we have a `NextPC` unit which outputs the address of the next instruction and also whether a branch is "taken".
+This is equivalent to the two muxes at the "top" of the execute stage in the previous design.

+{% include prompt.html content="
+There is one other difference between these two designs: the *extra* adder in the fetch stage.

+This extra adder *will be needed* in the design for this quarter as well.
+Think about why we need to have two places where we calculate the next PC value"
+%}

-This video explains how to modify the single-cycle DINO CPU to be pipelined and goes through an example of how a few instructions may be executed.
+The next video explains how to modify the single-cycle DINO CPU to be pipelined and goes through an example of how a few instructions may be executed.

 {% comment %}
 Add video about pc+4 and tying our design to the old one.